Towards Hybrid Automation by Bootstrapping Conversational Interfaces for IT Operation Tasks

 Abstract

-Process automation has evolved from end-to-end automation of repetitive process branches to hybrid automation where robots perform some activities and humans serve the others.
+Process automation has evolved from end-to-end automation of repetitive process branches to hybrid automation where bots perform some activities and humans serve other activities.
 In the context of knowledge-intensive processes such as IT operations, implementing hybrid automation is a natural choice where robots can perform certain mundane functions, with humans taking over the decision of when and which IT systems need to act.
 Recently, ChatOps, which refers to conversation-driven collaboration for IT operations, has rapidly accelerated efficiency by providing a cross-organization and cross-domain platform to resolve and manage issues as soon as possible.
-Hence, providing a natural language interface to robots is a logical progression to enable collaboration between humans and robots.
-Developers can use several ChatOps frameworks to build conversational interfaces for robots, but it requires significant development effort.
-This work presents a no-code approach to provide a conversational interface that enables human workers to collaborate with robots executing automation scripts.
-We further detail our process of mining the conversations between humans and robots to monitor performance and identify the scope for improvement in service quality.
-Finally, we demonstrate our deployed solution that creates robots for a ChatOps environment enabling hybrid collaboration.
-The robots identify the intents of users' requests and automatically orchestrate one or more relevant automation tasks to serve the request.
+Hence, providing a natural language interface to bots is a logical progression to enable collaboration between humans and bots.
+This work presents a no-code approach to provide a conversational interface that enables human workers to collaborate with bots executing automation scripts.
+The bots identify the intent of users' requests and automatically orchestrate one or more relevant automation tasks to serve the request.
+We further detail our process of mining the conversations between humans and bots to monitor performance and identify the scope for improvement in service quality.